jsutixvdatascyj5/notes/README.md

 # 2024-03-01
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote serves as a reminder that while efficiency is important, it should not be pursued at the cost of clarity and maintainability during the early stages of development.
 Focus on writing clean, readable code first, then optimize only when necessary, based on profiling and performance metrics.
 Always consider the trade-offs between optimizing for speed and keeping your codebase simple and maintainable.

+# 2024-03-02
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+This applies to coding as it reminds us that clear, concise, and readable code is often more maintainable, scalable, and less prone to bugs than overly complex solutions.
+Strive to write code that is easy to understand and reason about, even if it means investing more time upfront.
+Remember, you're not just writing code for computers but also for fellow human beings who will read and work with it."

+In practical terms, this could mean using well-named variables, avoiding unnecessary abstractions, breaking down complex problems into smaller, manageable functions, and adhering to established design patterns and principles like SOLID.
+Always consider the longevity and comprehension of your codebase, rather than focusing solely on getting it to work in the moment.